Hasse–Arf theorem: Higher ramification groups

 The upper numbering of the ramification groups is then defined by Gt(L/K) = Gs(L/K) where s = ψL/K(t).

 These higher ramification groups Gt(L/K) are defined for any real t ≥ −1, but since vL is a discrete valuation, the groups will change in discrete jumps and not continuously.
 Thus we say that t is a jump of the filtration {Gt(L/K) : t ≥ −1} if Gt(L/K) ≠ Gu(L/K) for any u > t.
 The Hasse–Arf theorem tells us the arithmetic nature of these jumps.

 Statement of the theorem

-With the above set up, the theorem states that the jumps of the filtration {Gt(L/K) : t ≥ −1} are all rational integers.
+With the above set up of an abelian extension L/K, the theorem states that the jumps of the filtration {Gt(L/K) : t ≥ −1} are all rational integers.